Natalka Husar scroll down to view more images

 Canada Council Art Bank, Ottawa, Ontario

 From Black Sea Blue catalogue.
-This work is about re-inventing oneself in the
+This work is about re-inventing oneself in the 'new Ukraine'

 while also referring to the Western desire to 'be exotic', in this case ethnic/Eastern.